SigurdHaereid/20A-Trafikksimulator-med-VR-og-motion-tracking/README.md

 # Traffic Simulation with VR and Motion Tracking

 ## Installation
-1. First you download the project
-`git clone https://Github.com/SigurdHaereid/Bachelor.git`
-  Alternatively you can download the .zip version directly from this page.
+1. First you download the project by typing into the terminal `git clone https://Github.com/SigurdHaereid/Bachelor.git` Alternatively you can download the .zip version directly from this page.